Alacrán Project (AZS 100%)

-The Alacrán Project is located in northern Mexico approximately 50km south of the USA border.
-The property covers 54km2 of highly prospective exploration ground in the middle of the Laramide Copper Province.
-This is one of North America’s most prolific copper-producing districts, extending from northern Mexico into the southern United States.
+Alacrán is located in northern Mexico approximately 50km south of the USA border.
+The property covers 54km² of highly prospective exploration ground in the middle of the Laramide Copper Province, North America’s most prolific copper-producing district which extends from northern Mexico into the southern United States.

 Alacrán lies close to several large operating copper mines, including being only 12km from the world class, giant Cananea Copper Mine operated by Grupo Mexico.
-Interestingly, it’s within this copper-rich district that Azure discovered the adjacent Mesa de Plata silver and Loma Bonita gold deposits.
+Interestingly, it’s within this copper-rich district that Azure discovered the Mesa de Plata silver and Loma Bonita silver-gold deposits.

 There is excellent access to and within the property, via a sealed highway from Hermosillo, capital of the State of Sonora, and existing mine roads and ranch tracks.
 The nearby town of Cananea has a population of over 30,000, and is a mining-friendly jurisdiction with experienced exploration and mining services, as well as railway, airport, electrical power and water infrastructure.